-Subsequent to October 31, 2016, we entered into a forward interest rate swap.
-The notional amount of the swap is \$300 million.
-Beginning as of February 1, 2017, we have agreed to receive variable rate interest based upon one month U.S. dollar LIBOR and pay a fixed spread, depending on our leverage ratio, over the borrowing cost as defined in the 2017 Credit Agreement.
-On February 1, 2017, this will effectively convert the borrowing rate on \$300 million of debt under the 2017 Credit Agreement from a variable rate to a rate of 2.944%.
-This derivative will be designated as a cash flow hedge for accounting purposes.
-Accordingly, the effective portion of any gain or loss on this derivative instrument will be reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affects earnings.
-The ineffective portion of any gain or loss on the derivative instrument will be recognized into earnings.
+During the first quarter of 2017 we entered into a forward interest rate swap with a notional amount of \$300.0 million.
+As of February 1, 2017, we began to receive variable rate interest payments based upon one month U.S. dollar LIBOR and in return pay a fixed spread, depending on our leverage ratio, over the borrowing cost as defined in the 2017 Credit Agreement.
+This effectively converted the borrowing rate on \$300.0 million of debt under the 2017 Credit Agreement from a variable rate to a fixed rate of 1.194%.
+This derivative is designated as a cash flow hedge for accounting purposes.
+Accordingly, the effective portion of any gain or loss on this derivative instrument is reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affects earnings.
+The ineffective portion of any gain or loss on the derivative instrument is recognized into earnings.